Byron Nelson: Championship heyday

-After turning professional in 1932, Nelson served as a club professional in Texas, and played as many significant tournaments as he could afford, to develop his game.
+After turning professional in 1932, Nelson served as a club professional in Texas and played as many significant tournaments as he could afford, to develop his game.
 Money was tight, as Texas was hit very hard by the Great Depression.
 A pair of top-three finishes in important Texas events encouraged him.
 He then took a club professional's job at the Ridgewood Country Club in New Jersey in 1935.
 He worked hard on his game, having earlier realized that with the technological change from hickory to steel shafts, which was gathering momentum in the early 1930s, that the golf swing would have to adapt as well.
 Nelson was among the first of a new generation of players who developed a full swing with increased leg drive leading the downswing; this is the forerunner of modern golf technique as practiced by top players, right to the present day.
 Nelson is sometimes credited as being the father of the modern golf swing.
 He refined the changes for a couple of years, and then took his game to the highest level of competition, the PGA Tour.
 Nelson's first significant victory was in 1935 at the New Jersey State Open.
 He followed this up with a win at the Metropolitan Open the following year.
 He reportedly won this tournament with "$5 in my pocket".

 In 1937, Nelson was hired as the head professional at the Reading Country Club in Reading, Pennsylvania, and worked there until 1940, when he took a new job as head pro at the Inverness Club in Toledo, Ohio.
 While at Inverness, Nelson coached and mentored the promising young player Frank Stranahan, who would go on to stardom over the next two decades.

 Wins major championships

 Nelson won his first major title at The Masters in 1937, two shots ahead of runner-up Ralph Guldahl.
-During this tournament he shot a first-round 66, which was the lowest first round score at the Masters until 1976, when Raymond Floyd had 65 en route to his victory.
+During this tournament, he shot a first-round 66, which was the lowest first-round score at the Masters until 1976, when Raymond Floyd shot a 65 en route to his victory.
 Nelson won four more majors, the U.S. Open in 1939, the PGA Championship in 1940 and 1945, and a second Masters in 1942.

 World War II years

 Nelson had a blood disorder that caused his blood to clot four times slower than normal, which kept him out of military service during World War II.
-It has sometimes mistakenly been reported that he had hemophilia; this is not true.
+It has sometimes mistakenly been reported that he had hemophilia.
 During the war, Nelson gave hundreds of golf exhibitions across the country to raise money for charitable causes, often partnering with Harold "Jug" McSpaden, who was also exempt from military service.